salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 database lifetime.

 An unconditional `#[salsa_value(unsafe(prove_safe_to_retain_manually))]` proof skips the structural check without adding predicates.
-It is supported by `derive(SalsaValue)` and directly on tracked and interned struct fields.
 The author must ensure the field is safe for every generic instantiation accepted by the enclosing type.

 ## Updating tracked struct fields across revisions